oktavilla/hopp-docs/docs/configuration/curated-content-list.md

 ## Predefined Lists

-There's one typed of predefined list:
+There's one type of predefined list:

 * `predefined:children`.
 This is a list of child items for tag or category pages.
 Only works in certain contexts.